 How do you know if you’ve hit a plateau?
 If the scale is staying the same but your body measurements are dropping, then you haven’t hit a plateau, you are building muscle.
 This is important because muscle is more metabolically active than fat.

-Once you determine that you have truly hit a plateau, figure out how to overcome it.
-Below, find trusted and proven strategies to help you break a weight loss plateau.
+Once you determine that you have truly hit a fat loss plateau, figure out how to overcome it.
+Below, find trusted and proven strategies to help learn how to get past a weight loss plateau.

 Keep a Food Journal